 Congratulations, you have your first layered glyph.

-Some menu commands work for all layers at once.
-You can now Glyph > Update Metrics for All Masters (Cmd-Opt-Ctrl-M) and we have already used Paths > Correct Path Direction for All Masters (Cmd-Opt-Shift-R).
+Most menu commands work for all layers at once if you hold down the Option key while opening the menus.
+You can, for instance, choose Glyph > Update Metrics for All Masters (Cmd-Opt-Ctrl-M) and we have already used Paths > Correct Path Direction for All Masters (Cmd-Opt-Shift-R).

 Another big issue: keeping all the widths the same in all masters.
 After all, if a width is changed in one color, all the other color layers must follow too.
 You could of course always go through all masters with Cmd-1, 2, 3 etc., and do the same metric change everywhere.
 But there is a smarter way.

 In File > Font Info > Masters (Cmd-I), add the custom parameter Link Metrics With First Master to all masters.
-Now all width changes are kept in sync throughout all masters that have this parameter.
+Technically, you would not need to add it to the first one, but it doesn’t hurt to add them to the first one too, which may save you some headache just in case you reorder your masters later.
+Now, all width changes are kept in sync throughout all masters that have this parameter.
 And not only the width changes, but also all kerning changes are kept in sync between all masters.
 Cool.

 You export the fonts just as you would in any other font project.
 As always, it is a good idea to use the Adobe Fonts folder.

 Now, what you need to do in InDesign, is to have multiple text frames with the exact same content exactly on top of each other, each of them with a different font style.
 You can use InDesign’s place-and-link tool to achieve that.